jacobkap/crimebythenumbers/docs/webscraping.md

 #> [1] "11501395"
 ```

-The second choce is to do them separately and save the results into an object that we use in the second `gsub()`.
+The second choice is to do them separately and save the results into an object that we use in the second `gsub()`.
 Let's first save our value ""$11,501,395" into an object we call "x" and then run both `gsub()` we wrote earlier, using "x" (without quotes since it is an object) as our value and saving the results back into "x".
 For those not very comfortable with regular expressions, this is the better way of doing it as you can deal with simpler `gsub()` expressions than above.

 ```r